-ANAHEIM, Calif. -- The Citrix SaaS Advisor (CSSA) program, which went live on May 1, is just the beginning of a long-term strategic play by Citrix Systems Inc.'s
+ANAHEIM, Calif. -- The Citrix SaaS Advisor (CSSA) program, which went live on May 1, is just the beginning of a long-term strategic play by Citrix Systems Inc.'s Online Services Division to expand its Software as a Service offerings -- up until now sold solely through the direct channel -- to the indirect channel.

 The first part of the announcement introduced the SaaS resale and referral rewards program for the vendor's suite of collaboration, support and data sharing products: Citrix GoToMeeting, GoToAssist, Citrix ShareFile and Podio.
 The program allows partners to buy and resell these products through the vendor's distribution partners or to refer customers to Citrix and get paid a referral fee.